nim-lang/Nim/doc/manual_experimental.md

 Void type
 =========

-The `void` type denotes the absence of any type.
+The `void` type denotes the absence of any value, i.e. it is the type that contains no values.
 Parameters of type `void` are treated as non-existent, `void` as a return type means that the procedure does not return a value: